YouStock/go-aura/README.md

 ## Go Ethereum for YouStock

-YouStock golang implementation of the Ethereum protocol.
-This version connects to the YouStock blockchain by default instead of the main chain.
+Golang implementation of the Ethereum protocol for the Aura network.

 ## Building the source